StackExchange/stack-blog/_posts/2015-10-06-Beyond-Coding-Recap-Helping-Emerging-Developers-Launch-Careers.md

 At the beginning, confidence was on the lower side, with 30% of students stating they were not confident in their ability to get hired in a technical role.
 At the conclusion of the program 90% of students were confident they would be hired or had already accepted a job offer.

-Students were highly encouraged to utilize social media outlets such as Linkedin to present their coding skills and qualifications and create a professional online presence.
+Students were highly encouraged to utilize social media outlets such as LinkedIn to present their coding skills and qualifications and create a professional online presence.
 On Twitter, you can check out [#beyondcodingNYC](https://twitter.com/search?src=typd&q=%23beyondcodingnyc) student conversations and photos.

 ![beyond coding](http://oi59.tinypic.com/2pqqmpe.jpg)